 Organizations who have not re-registered with CSI during or between the previous two registration periods will be placed in inactive status.
 Those privileges which were previously suspended will be revoked, and email accounts will be deactivated.
-Any funds in the organization's main account will be moved to a holding account maintained by CSI.
+Any funds in the organizations main account will be moved to a holding account maintained by CSI.

-Student organizations that are designated to be in inactive standing with CSI have the potential to get back into good standing, depending on the nature of their change in status, by remedying the policy violation or completing the necessary requirements outlined by Student Conduct and Conflict Resolution or the Office of Institutional Equity and Compliance, and/or the Center for Student Involvement.
-Organizations should contact CSI directly to determine the appropriate course of action if they have any questions
+Student organizations that become either in bad standing or inactive with CSI have the potential to get back into good standing, depending on the nature of their change in status, by remedying the policy violation or completing the necessary requirements.
+Organizations should contact CSI directly to determine the appropriate course of action.